 Coucou: The cute Bonjour

 If you want to take things to an even more informal level, coucou is the answer.
-This is a cute-sounding word to grab people’s attention and is often used as an almost childlike way to say “hi”.
+This is a cute-sounding way to say hello in French will grab people’s attention and is often used as an almost childlike way to say “hi”.
 Most of my French female friends use this greeting when they send me a text message or email.
 However, it’s not as common among males, unless they’re talking to children.

 This said, coucou is a fun, cute greeting that should only be used with friends, family, and kids (although if you don’t like “cute”, you can always just say Salut or Bonjour to a kid, of course).